 Tackling Tomato Trouble

-Often times just when summer truly becomes hot and the tomato grower is anticipating their first ripe tomato, something goes wrong.
+Often just when summer truly becomes hot and the tomato grower is anticipating their first ripe tomato, something goes wrong.

 Commonly, gardeners notice a leathery brown rotting on the blossom end of the tomato fruit.
 This condition is cleverly called Blossom-end rot.
 Although the affected fruit cannot be saved, future fruiting of the same plant can often continue as normal if precautions and care are taken.